Ayditore/markdown-parser/lab-report-2-week-4.md

 ![Symptom 1](Symptom-1.png)

 **Description of the relationship between the bug, the symptom, and the failure-inducing input**
-The symptom I saw is that the output of the program includes the reference to the picture.
+The symptom I saw is that the output of the program includes the reference to the picture when I expected only url included in the output.
 From the lab instruction document, I noticed that the output should only include url.
 So I think the symptom is shown because the method cannot differentiate a reference from a url in the input.
 After reading the feedback, I realized that the class wants us to differentiate a picture from a url by